-The TMC262 requires setting configuration parameters and mode bits through the SPI interface before the motor can be driven.
+The TMC262 allows full control over all configuration parameters and mode bits through the SPI interface.
+An initialization is required prior to motor operation.
 The SPI interface also allows reading back status values and bits.

 6.1 Bus Signals

 The SPI bus on the TMC262 has four signals: